How to go maximalist in your interior design - without the clutter

 Playing with texture gives a space depth, no matter what interior style you’re going with.

 Maximalist interiors are usually dripping with sumptuous textures like velvet, satin, or even corduroy.
+Get an injection of modern glam!

 Paired with patterned wall finishes, you’ll have more texture than you can shake a stick at.
 Don't be afraid to see texture where there isn't any, and upcycle your existing pieces accordingly!